ngxs/store/docs/faq.md

 ## Is this ready for production?
 Yes, we made a huge effort with 2.0 to ensure stability and good test coverage.
-There are several individuals who are usuing this in production today.
+There are several individuals who are using this in production today.